jowo21/-Improving-Healthcare-Claims-Processing-and-Financial-Performance/README.md

 | outcome | string |
 - Is composed of 15 columns and 1000 rows
 - Data was collected between May and September of 2024
-- The SQL code generated to perform exploratory data analysis can be found [here}( )
+- The SQL code generated to perform exploratory data analysis can be found [here](https://github.com/jowo21/-Optimizing-Healthcare-Claims-Processing-and-Financial-Performance-through-Data-Analysis/blob/main/claims%20data%20EDA.sql)

 ### Executive Summary